 Sensitivity to Light or Sound

 After suffering a TBI much of the brain’s energy goes towards helping the brain to heal and recover.
 As such there isn’t much energy left to assist in the brain function of filtering light and sound.
-These stimuli may cause the brain to overload and lead to a worsening of other symptoms.
+These stimuli may cause the brain to overload and lead to a worsening of other traumatic brain injury symptoms.

-Read more about Sensitivity to Light or Sound here
+Read more about Sensitivity to Light or Sound here.

 Vestibular System Function